Hungarian top court confirms Roma unlawfully segregated, awards damages

 A Hungarian school unlawfully segregated minority Roma students for years, the country's top court said in a final ruling on Tuesday, granting 100 million forints ($310,000) in compensation to the children's families.
 Nationalist Prime Minister Viktor Orban, who is at odds with the European Union for his perceived erosion of the rule of law, hinted in January that the state should disobey any court order to pay restitution to the Roma and provide training instead.

-There was no immediate comment from Orban's government on Monday's ruling by the Kuria (Supreme Court) in the case involving an elementary school in Gyongyospata, a town that has been a flashpoint of ethnic tensions in the past.
+The Kuria (Supreme Court) case involved an elementary school in Gyongyospata, a town that has been a flashpoint of ethnic tensions in the past.
 "The supreme legal forum upheld... (an earlier) ruling which mandated a 100 million forint damages payment," the Kuria said in a statement.
 "Students from the Roma ethnic minority were unlawfully segregated and given substandard education."

+The ruling was a "bad decision which upends social peace as it unilaterally and overhwelmingly punishes a whole town for the real or imagined grievances of a minority", Laszlo Horvath, Orban's special envoy on resolving Roma issues, told national news agency MTI in a video message.
+Horvath, a member of the ruling Fidesz party and the area's representative in Parliament, said he would propose legal changes to prevent such court decisions.

 Analysts say Orban has been stepping up anti-Roma rhetoric and has had little to lose politically from ignoring the plight of a minority that has for centuries faced prejudice and discrimination in Hungary and elsewhere in eastern Europe.
 Roma in Hungary live in disproportionate poverty, suffer from prejudice in schools and workplaces and have been subject to intimidation and occasionally deadly violence by the far right, rights activists say.